 Figure 2.2.
-BTECH GMRS-V1, display
+BTECH GMRS-V2, display

-The transceiver is fitted with a seven character by two line dot matrix alphanumeric LCD, with auxiliary icons for miscellaneous features.
+The transceiver is fitted with a seven character by two-line dot matrix alphanumeric LCD, with auxiliary icons for miscellaneous features.
+Some icons shown above are not used

 Table 2.1.
 LCD icon summary